catzcod/ST7789-STM32/README.md

 # ST7789-STM32
-Using STM32's Hardware SPI(with simple DMA support) to drive a ST7789 based LCD display.
+Using STM32's Hardware SPI(with improved DMA support) to drive a ST7789 based LCD display.

 ## How to use ?